chapter09/hadoop/README.md

 I have added a command named `putx` to the DFS command family.
 It's a variant of the command `put`.

+#### Config

+HDFS-6133 provides the ability to exclude favored-nodes (pinned) blocks from the HDFS load balancer, by setting the `dfs.datanode.block-pinning.enabled` property to `true` in the HDFS service configuration.

+This setting prevents HDFS load balancer moving your data to other nodes.

 #### Usage

 ```shell